acend/kubernetes-basics-training/content/en/docs/04/_index.md

 sectionnumber: 4
 ---

-In this lab, we are going to deploy our first pre-built container image and look at the concepts Pod, Service, and Deployment.
+In this lab, we are going to deploy our first container image and look at the concepts of Pods, Services, and Deployments.

 ## Task {{% param sectionnumber %}}.1: Start and stop a single Pod

-After we've familiarized ourselves with the platform, we are going to have a look at deploying a pre-built container image from Docker Hub or any other public container registry.
+After we've familiarized ourselves with the platform, we are going to have a look at deploying a pre-built container image from Quay.io or any other public container registry.

 First, we are going to directly start a new Pod:
 {{< onlyWhenNot mobi >}}